davidgtonge/underscore-query/README.md

 To install, include the `lib/underscore-query.min.js` file in your HTML page, after Underscore (or Lodash).
 `_.query` will now be available for you to use.

-Underscore Query is also available via [Jam](http://jamjs.org/).
-Jam is a package manager for browser js packages and uses require.js.
-This is the recommended method of you want to use this library with require.js.
-To install, simply run `jam install underscore-query`.

 #### Server side (node.js) installation
 You can install with NPM: `npm install underscore-query`